wonkes-manoa/wonkes-manoa.github.io/index.md

 ### Edit a listing

-You can further edit an item by clicking on the "Edit Merch" button.
-You will be taken to the Edit Merch page, and be able to edit everything about your item: name, description, price, just to name a few.
+You can further edit an item by clicking on the "Edit Listing" button.
+You will be taken to the Edit Listing page, and be able to edit everything about your item: name, description, price, just to name a few.

 ![](images/listing-edit-1.png)